coredds/chronogo/CONTRIBUTING.md

 ## License

-By contributing to ChronoGo, you agree that your contributions will be licensed under the MIT License.
+By contributing to chronogo, you agree that your contributions will be licensed under the MIT License.